TianweiOwenLi/change-os-guide/readme.md

 ### Docker
 [Installation Guide](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository)
 After installation, one may optionally run `sudo usermod -aG docker $USER`, so that future docker commands do not require `sudo`.

+### Other things you may wish to install
+You may wish to install **miniconda** to manage **Python** environments, as well as the environment of other languages / frameworks that you regularly use.
+Most of these are relatively straightforward to install with a search on internet.

 # Softwares